 - Final Thoughts

-As you could probably guess, the Stacks blockchain is the foundation of Blockstack.
+As you could probably guess, the Stacks blockchain is the foundation of Stacks.
 It implements a leader election process with Tunable Proofs to maintain consensus.
-The Tunable Proofs enables Blockstack to combine native Proof-of-Work (PoW) consensus with the hash power of a more established blockchain.
+The Tunable Proofs enables Stacks to combine native Proof-of-Work (PoW) consensus with the hash power of a more established blockchain.

 Currently, the Stacks blockchain includes a combination of its own Proof-of-Work and a Bitcoin Proof-of-Burn consensus.
 To become a leader (miner), you burn the underlying cryptocurrency (bitcoin) and commit a set of transactions.
 You receive a mining reward if your transactions match the ‘winning’ chain.

-Once the network is large enough, the Blockstack team plans to switch the Stacks blockchain over entirely to a native PoW consensus.
+Once the network is large enough, the Stacks team plans to switch the Stacks blockchain over entirely to a native PoW consensus.

-Authentication is entirely on-chain, maintained by the Blockstack blockchain and Blockstack Naming System.
+Authentication is entirely on-chain, maintained by the Stacks blockchain and Stacks Naming System.

 Gaia Data Storage